What is Research? Why do Research?

 While all kinds of research, and all aspects of a project, involve ethical dimensions, these dimensions are particularly critical when the research involves humans or animals.
 In order to ensure ethical standards in such research, federal regulations require that such research be reviewed and approved before data-collection can begin.
 This regulation is strictly enforced, such that any data obtained without prior approval cannot be used for writing a paper, fulfilling coursework, or any other purpose.
 This stipulation -- that approval be obtained prior to collection of data -- applies not only to clinical or laboratory studies, but also to social science and humanities research involving the use of humans or vertebrate animals.

 When the research involves human subjects, advance approvals must be obtained from Harvard’s FAS Committee on the Use of Human Subjects.
 In many cases, undergraduate students may get a waiver if the work contributes to the data collection effort of the faculty sponsor.
 However, whether or not the project is independent or part of a larger research endeavor, students and faculty should ascertain whether the project requires review.
-More information about the Committee may be found in the Intelligent Scholar's Guide to the Use of Human Subjects in Research.
+If your research involves working with human subjects, please visit the Undergraduate Research Training Portal (URTP) for more information on how to get started.

 When the research involves vertebrate animals, advance approval must be obtained from the Institutional Animal Care and Use Committee (IACUC) of the Harvard school in which the research is engaged.
 Such research -- even ‘independent’ projects -- must be affiliated with the laboratory research of a principal investigator.
 It is the faculty involved on the research, not the undergraduate, who is expected to obtain approval for any research involving vertebrate animals.
 So, please be sure to seek guidance for your research project from your faculty host.
 For additional information, please see Faculty of Arts and Science Research Administration Services IACUC website.